PA 46 Pilot Quiz 1

 1) Turn on the battery master switch, with the second person out at the left wing, press the stall sensor test button in the cockpit.
 The second person should observe the stall sensor vane lift up by itself.
 Then turn on the sensor anti-ice heat and the second person should feel the sensor vane get warm.
 Then have the second person hold in the left gear door retraction sensor button an feel the stall sensor vane get hot.
 Then switch off heat and master switch.

-2) Without the engine running, turn on the battery master switch and put the fuel selector on left tank – listen for the pump, switch the fuel selector to the right tank – listen for the pump, then turn off the master switch.
+2) Without the engine running, turn on the battery master switch and put the fuel selector on left tank (310Ps – switch on fuel pump switch) – listen for the pump, switch the fuel selector to the right tank – listen for the pump, then turn off the master switch.

 3) Use a bright LED flashlight (even in bright sunlight) and shine the light up into the exhaust pipe. look for cracks and rust and look for coking and sludging at the point where the crank case breather tube merges with the exhaust.
 Check tightness and security of the pipe.